marcosvictor0/marcosvictor0/README.md

 Front-End Lover, and that every day we can learn a little more about this beautiful world.

-- 🌱 I’m currently learning :  Html, Css, JavaScript, SQL, React and Python
+- 🌱 I’m currently learning :  Html, Css, JavaScript, React
 - 👯 I’m looking to collaborate on : Front-End Projects
-- 🤔 I’m looking for help with : JavaScript, React and Python
+- 🤔 I’m looking for help with : JavaScript and React
 - 💬 Ask me about : Technology, games, studies and anime
 - 📫 How to reach me: access the links below.